29th July 2025

 Some avoid income protection because they believe the application and claims process is complex.
 Others assume their savings are the only safety net they need.
 But for business owners especially, personal and company finances are often intertwined.

-Taking out income protection insurance might therefore stop you from having to dip into your savings, so you protect your future financial well-being too.
-It could even mean you don’t need to put money aside in an emergency cash fund either – so you could choose to invest that money instead in your pension or into a Junior ISA for the children.
+Taking out income protection insurance might therefore stop you from having to dip into as much of your savings, so you protect your future financial well-being too.
+It could even mean that your emergency cash fund does not need to be quite as big but having one is still essential.
+These policies do not start to pay out straight away and you may also incur other unexpected expenses.
+You could choose to invest that money instead in your pension or into a Junior ISA for the children.

 You can’t put a price on peace of mind.
 Allocating a portion of your financial plan to protection is therefore both smart and strategic.